 Make your way to the iconic Fountain Park and get lost in the sounds of tranquility as you watch the water move in patterns.

 Ready for lunch?
-Walk or even rent a Comporium bike and head to Legal Remedy Brewing!
+Head to Legal Remedy Brewing!
 With food as crafty as their beer, you're guaranteed to find something you'll love on the menu!
 Or head to Slow Play Brewing and discover the food truck everyone is always talking about, Cibi Cibi!
-Don't forget to poick up a passport at The Visitor's Center or at any of the participating breweries to get started on the YoCo Brew Trail!
+Don't forget to pick up a passport at The Visitor's Center or at any of the participating breweries to get started on the YoCo Brew Trail!

 Before you pack up and head out, make sure you get a chance to experience the magic at Glencairn Garden.
 This 11-acre city park is a true hidden gem that started as a backyard garden in 1928.
 Take a stroll through the mid-century-style fountains while admiring all Mother Nature has to offer.

-With the trip almost over, you'll definitely want to grab a few gifts to take back home.
-Shop till you drop at one of our unique boutiques, including The Mercantile, Overhead Station, Hickory Post, The Gypsy Debutante, Le Sorelle, Chic Boutique, McFadden's Mens Shop, and Rock Hill Pottery.
+With the trip almost over, you'll want to grab a few gifts to return home.
+Shop till you drop at one of our unique boutiques, including The Mercantile, Overhead Station, Hickory Post, The Gypsy Debutante, Chic Boutique, McFadden's Mens Shop, and Rock Hill Pottery.